 Over to you!

-I hope I’ve given you some useful ideas about how to remind yourself to blog.
+I hope I’ve given you some useful ideas about how to remember yo blog when you're always too busy.
 How about using the coming month to try out one or two of the above mentioned techniques?
 Sometimes you need to experiment a little with different strategies until you find one that works for you.

-PS And if you'd like some more tips like this, please also read 6 ways to make blogging easier and more enjoyable.
+PS Let me know what works for you!
+If you'd like some more tips like this, please also read 6 ways to make blogging easier and more enjoyable.